JohnGarbutt/slurm-stats/README.md

 # slurm-stats
 extract slurm job stats

-It uses slurm's sacct to extract job stats.
+It uses slurm's sacct to extract job stats of finished jobs.
 It stores the last timestamp in a file called "lasttimestamp".
 This means the tool can fetch all jobs since the last time stamp.
 If there is no stored timestime it defaults to fetching all jobs since midnight.